Government Affairs

 Status

+Prior to the issuance of the final rule, President Biden signed the $1.2 trillion Infrastructure Investment and Jobs Act into law on Nov.
+15, 2021, providing $550 billion in new funding to invest in America’s roads, bridges, utilities and other needs on top of baseline government infrastructure spending via existing programs and annual appropriations.
+Much of the IIJA funding will be distributed to states and localities and other stakeholders through discretionary grant programs.
 As the bill made its way through Congress, ABC advocated for merit shop priorities in the legislation, ultimately remaining neutral on the passage of the IIJA.
-Although the IIJA does not include project labor agreement mandates or PLA preferences, the bill does include an expansion of Davis-Bacon requirements and other provisions of concern to ABC.
+Although the IIJA does not include PLA mandates or PLA preferences, the bill does include an expansion of Davis-Bacon requirements and other provisions of concern to ABC.

-ABC is now closely monitoring implementation of IIJA as funding allocations and notices of grant opportunities begin to emerge.
+ABC continues to monitor the implementation of IIJA via funding allocations and notices of grant opportunities.
 A number of federal agency programs valued at more than $250 billion in infrastructure dollars have included pro-PLA language in their application criteria, which ABC will seek every opportunity to oppose.

-ABC submitted comments advocating for the waivers that said while ABC supports strategies to expand domestic jobs and manufacturing to avoid global supply chain disruptions and capture economic benefits within America, Buy America requirements must be balanced with safeguards against delays of infrastructure projects funded by taxpayers and increased construction materials costs, which have ballooned by almost 40% since February 2020.
+ABC submitted comments advocating for the waivers, saying that, while ABC supports strategies to expand domestic jobs and manufacturing to avoid global supply chain disruptions and capture economic benefits within the United States, Buy America requirements must be balanced with safeguards against delays of infrastructure projects funded by taxpayers and increased construction materials costs.
+Construction materials costs have ballooned by almost 40% since February 2020.

 Desired Outcome